euisuny/best-of-popl/README.md

 - *May 13, 2020:* Compcert!
 Xavier Leroy. **Formal certification of a compiler back-end or: programming a compiler with a proof assistant** (2006).

-May 13 is our last meeting for the spring.
-We will continue meetings in fall 2020!

 ## Very Old Papers -- Summer 2020

 Break from BOP.
 Also includes not very old papers.